Zinc Care & Feeding

 What does it look like?

 - Zinc is a reactive metal that will develop a patina and change over time.

-- Matte zinc has a distinctive blue-gray hue, and will develop a darker-gray patina over time.
+- Matte Zinc has a distinctive blue-gray hue, and will develop a hazy-gray patina over time.

-- Professionally patinated zinc will be darker, and more uniform than zinc that is given the opportunity to develop its patina naturally.
+- Professionally patinated zinc will be darker and more uniform than zinc whose patina develops naturally.

 - Both matte and patinated zinc have a "living finish" and will continue to evolve throughout the lifetime of the countertop.